 The work of the Task Force included both a view of past Commission work as well as a focus on how to improve IDEA practices in the future.
-In reviewing the past, the Task Force identified opportunities to improve on past shortcomings around the equitable distribution of funding, for example with the National Capital Arts Cohort (NCAC), which provided noncompetitive funds to organizations with budgets exceeding \$1 million.
+In reviewing the past, the Task Force identified opportunities to improve on past shortcomings around the equitable distribution of funding, for example with the National Capital Arts Cohort (NCAC), which provided non- competitive funds to organizations with budgets exceeding \$1 million.
 This excluded and disadvantaged smaller organizations.
-Though NCAC was not a CAH initiative - it was a mandate of the DC Council - this is to acknowledge that CAH, as with many other American institutions, contributed to these inequities.
+This is to acknowledge that CAH, as with many other American institutions, contributed to these inequities.
 At its April 19, 2021 meeting, the Commission passed a resolution asking the Council to repeal the NCAC mandate.